About This Chapter

 Wildfires burn hundreds of thousands of acres of land every year.
 This lesson describes what a wildfire is, what causes them, and how firefighters work to put them out.

 7. Measuring Temperature: Lesson for Kids

 You shiver when it is cold outside and sweat when it is hot outside, but how can you measure those weather temperatures?
 And did you know there are even other types of temperatures that can be measured?
-This lesson will look at all kinds of interesting temperature facts.
+This lesson looks at all kinds of interesting temperature facts.

 8. Temperature Definition: Lesson for Kids

 Whether it's a bite of hot soup, the cool waters of the ocean, or a fever when we are sick, temperature is a part of our everyday lives.
-In the lesson, you will learn all about temperature.
+In this lesson, you'll learn all about temperature.

 9. Rainbow Colors: Lesson for Kids

 We see rainbows when light reflects off water droplets in the air.
 Come learn about the colors of the rainbow, why they usually appear in the same order and some other cool facts about these colorful bands of light.